Praha Masarykovo nádraží

 It was the first railway station in the city to serve steam trains, and the second oldest railway station in Prague (the first is Praha-Dejvice, formerly Bruska on the Lány Horse-drawn Railway).
 The station was designed by Antonín Jüngling and came into service in 1845.

-During the Prague uprising against German occupation in 1945, the station was captured by the Waffen-SS on 8 May and 53 surrendered resistance fighters and noncombatants were massacred.
+During the Prague uprising against German occupation in 1945, the station was captured by the Waffen-SS on 8 May and 53 surrendered resistance fighters and non-combatants were massacred.

 Nowadays the station only serves regional and suburban trains, because the larger Praha hlavní nádraží does not have enough capacity.
 In 2010 it served 48,838 trains and 9.6 million passengers.
 The station is currently being reconstructed, and will become the terminus of the planned railway connection with Václav Havel Airport Prague.

 Names

 Since it opened in 1845, Masaryk Railway Station has had the following names: